Reverse 1031 Exchange

 Full-Service Reverse Exchange Coordination

-Every reverse exchange has different timing pressures: a competitive replacement that won’t wait, a relinquished property locked into a slow buyer, a tight closing schedule on a multi-property deal.
-Universal Pacific 1031 structures each reverse around your specific facts.
-Whether you need a replacement-first or relinquished-first parking arrangement, we coordinate with your CPA, attorney, lender, and title company so the safe harbor is preserved through the entire 180-day window.
+Every reverse 1031 exchange runs against different timing pressures.
+A replacement property comes on the market and won’t wait for your relinquished property to find the right buyer.
+A multi-property deal has overlapping closings.
+A 1031 candidate becomes available outside your normal acquisition window.
+Universal Pacific 1031 structures each reverse exchange to your specific facts.
+Whether your transaction calls for a replacement-first or a relinquished-first parking arrangement, we coordinate with your CPA, attorney, lender, and title company so the Revenue Procedure 2000-37 safe harbor stays intact through the full 180-day window.

 Compliance with Revenue Procedure 2000-37

 Reverse exchanges live or die by the safe harbor in Revenue Procedure 2000-37.
 The EAT must be a separate legal entity with qualifying interest in the parked property.
 The parking period cannot exceed 180 days.
 The exchanger and the EAT must operate at arm’s length.
-Miss any of these and the IRS disqualifies the exchange.
-We monitor every requirement and document every step so the transaction holds up under audit.
+Missing any of these requirements can jeopardize or disqualify the exchange.
+We monitor each requirement and document every step so the transaction holds up under audit, and we coordinate with your CPA and attorney on the technical structure decisions.

 Coordinated EAT Setup and Title Oversight

-When time-sensitive replacement properties hit the market, you don’t have weeks to figure out the EAT structure.
-We form the LLC, capitalize it, draft the assignment agreements, and handle title transfer at the end of the parking period.
-Title companies and lenders unfamiliar with the safe harbor often introduce delays — we coordinate directly with them so the EAT-to-investor transfer at day 180 happens on schedule.
+When the right replacement property hits the market, you have days, not weeks, to lock it down.
+Universal Pacific 1031 forms the EAT (a single-member LLC owned by Universal Pacific), capitalizes it, drafts the qualified exchange accommodation agreement, and handles the title transfer at the end of the parking period.
+Title companies and lenders unfamiliar with the Revenue Procedure 2000-37 safe harbor can introduce delays.
+We coordinate directly with them so the EAT-to-investor transfer on or before day 180 happens on schedule and within the safe harbor terms.

 How It Works

-After your initial consultation, we provide a complete timeline of the reverse exchange — EAT acquisition date, identification deadline, parking-period milestones, and the final closing window.
-You receive regular updates on the relinquished property marketing, the parking arrangement status, and the documentation required at each stage.
-Daily reconciliation of exchange funds is available on request.
+After your first consultation, you receive a written timeline of the reverse exchange.
+It covers the EAT acquisition date, the 45-day identification deadline, the parking-period milestones, and the final closing window.
+You also get regular updates on the relinquished property marketing, the parking arrangement status, and the documents needed at each stage.
+Daily reconciliation of exchange funds is available on request, and the qualified intermediary stays in touch with your CPA and attorney throughout the 180 days.

 FAQ

-A reverse exchange typically costs $6,000 to $10,000 — materially higher than a forward exchange because of the EAT structure, holding-period overhead, and additional closing coordination.
-The fee includes the qualified intermediary role, the EAT formation and oversight, exchange document drafting, and ongoing administrative work through the parking period.
+Reverse exchange fees typically run $6,000 to $10,000, higher than a forward exchange because of the EAT formation, the parking period, and the added coordination with lenders and title companies.
+The fee covers the qualified intermediary role, EAT setup, document drafting, and oversight through the parking period.
+We provide a fixed quote at engagement.

-The EAT is a separate legal entity — usually a single-member LLC formed by your qualified intermediary — that takes legal title to either the replacement or the relinquished property during the parking period.
-The IRS requires this because a taxpayer can’t hold legal title to both the relinquished and replacement properties at the same time and still qualify for tax deferral.
+The EAT is a single-member LLC that takes legal title to either the replacement or the relinquished property while the exchange is in progress.
+Universal Pacific 1031 forms and operates the EAT for you.
+The IRS requires this structure because you can’t hold title to both properties yourself and still qualify for tax deferral.

-That structure is called an improvement (or build-to-suit) 1031 exchange — a related but distinct variant that allows construction or improvements during the parking period.
-The improvement exchange has its own service page with the specific mechanics and timeline rules.
+That’s actually a different structure called an improvement (or build-to-suit) 1031 exchange.
+It allows construction or improvements on the replacement property during the parking period using exchange funds.
+The improvement exchange has its own mechanics and timing rules — we cover the details on a separate service page.

-Five rules are non-negotiable: complete the entire exchange within 180 days of EAT acquisition, identify the relinquished property in writing within 45 days, use the EAT to hold title rather than holding both properties yourself, reinvest the full proceeds of the relinquished sale into the replacement property at equal or greater value, and report the exchange on Form 8824 (and FTB Form 3840 for cross-state California exchanges).
-Missing any of these disqualifies the exchange.
+Five rules drive the reverse 1031 exchange: complete the full exchange within 180 days of EAT acquisition; identify the relinquished property in writing within 45 days; hold title through the EAT rather than holding both properties yourself; reinvest the full proceeds from the relinquished sale into the replacement property at equal or greater value; and report the exchange on IRS Form 8824 (plus FTB Form 3840 for cross-state California exchanges).
+Missing any of these can jeopardize or disqualify the exchange.
+Talk with your CPA on the tax treatment and contact Universal Pacific 1031 before any closing so the documents are in place.